krliu67/Final-Project_727/README.md

 # Final-Project_727
-Work By Xinyi Chen and Kangrui Liu \
+Work by Xinyi Chen and Kangrui Liu \
 **Final Project for SURV727/SURVMETH727**